zskendall/dotfiles/media/README.md

 ```
 and reconnect the headphones.

-## Speakers (Manjaro)
+## Speakers
-In Majaro, sometimes the sound from Chrome was cutting out.
-These things worked
+Sometimes there was no sound.
+These things worked to fix it once, so try them
-to fix it once, so try them first!
+first!

 1. Check the jacks.
 On older sound cards, green looks a lot like grey. 🤦🏻‍♀️
 2. Read [this forum post](https://forum.manjaro.org/t/no-sound-in-chrome-or-ff/3824/14),